 Navigating the rules of AMT requires proactive tax planning, especially for taxpayers with significant preference items like ISOs.
 Here are some specific strategies you can use to minimize your exposure:

-- Spread Out ISO Exercises: If you hold ISOs, you may consider spreading your exercises over multiple years to avoid a large AMT adjustment in a single year.
+1. Spread out ISO exercises: If you hold ISOs, you may consider spreading your exercises over multiple years to avoid a large AMT adjustment in a single year.
 This strategy could help manage your AMTI levels and, in turn, your AMT liability.

-- Leverage AMT Credits: If you’ve paid AMT in previous years due to ISO exercises or other preference items, you may have generated AMT credits.
+2. Leverage AMT credits: If you’ve paid AMT in previous years due to ISO exercises or other preference items, you may have generated AMT credits.
 These credits are not refundable but can be used to reduce your regular tax in future years when your regular tax is higher than your AMT.

-- State Tax Payment Timing: If you’re subject to AMT, your state and local tax payments won’t provide any federal tax benefit.
+3. State tax payment timing: If you’re subject to AMT, your state and local tax payments won’t provide any federal tax benefit.
 You might consider timing your state tax payments in a year when you’re not subject to AMT.

-- Home Mortgage Interest: Since AMT only allows a deduction for mortgage interest on loans used to buy, build, or improve your home, consider this when planning home equity borrowing or refinancing.
+4. Home mortgage interest: Since AMT only allows a deduction for mortgage interest on loans used to buy, build, or improve your home, consider this when planning home equity borrowing or refinancing.

-- Leverage the AMT Break-Even Workaround: By understanding the intricate interplay between regular tax and AMT systems, you can identify a point where both liabilities are the same, effectively minimizing your tax liability.
-Harness Wealth’s Equity Tax Insights tool provides an excellent platform for calculating this break-even point for ISO exercise and/or selling equity.
+5. Leverage the AMT break-even workaround: By understanding the intricate interplay between regular tax and AMT systems, you can identify a point where both liabilities are the same, effectively minimizing your tax liability.
+Harness’s Equity Tax Insights tool provides an excellent platform for calculating this break-even point for ISO exercise and/or selling equity.

 Common Misconceptions about AMT

-Navigating the complexities of the Alternative Minimum Tax (AMT) system can be challenging, but with the support of Harness Tax Advisors and the Advisor Marketplace, you can make informed decisions to optimize your tax planning strategies.
-Harness Wealth’s team of experienced accountants and financial advisors can help you understand the nuances of AMT and build personalized tax and financial strategies to meet your unique goals and needs.
+Navigating the complexities of the Alternative Minimum Tax (AMT) system can be challenging, but with the support of an experienced tax advisor, you can make informed decisions to optimize your tax planning strategies.
+You can connect with a tax advisor using Harness’s Advisor Marketplace where you’ll find experienced accountants and financial advisors who can help you understand the nuances of AMT along with building personalized tax and financial strategies to meet your unique goals.

 Tax services provided through Harness Tax LLC.
 Harness Tax LLC is affiliated with Harness Wealth Advisers LLC, collectively referred to as “Harness Wealth”.
 Harness Wealth Advisers LLC is an internet investment adviser registered with the Securities and Exchange Commission (“SEC”).
 Harness Wealth Advisers LLC solely acts as a paid promoter for unaffiliated registered investment advisers.
 Harness Wealth Advisers LLC’s registration as an investment adviser with the SEC does not imply a certain level of skill or training.